As a school we offically support five charities:

 As a school we support the Northern Ireland Cancer Fund for Children.
 This charity supports children, teenagers and young adults living with cancer and their families in Northern Ireland.
 They offer practical, emotional and financial support to those most in need.

 Our pupils are encouraged to bring in 10p each Tuesday to support two charities.
-The P1 - P3 pupils support the of Youth for Christ (YFC) in Moldova and the P4-P7 pupils support 'Stand by Me'.
+The P1 - P3 pupils support the 'Red Roof Orphanage' in Moldova and the P4-P7 pupils support 'Stand by Me'.

-The children raise money to support the work of YFC in Moldova.
+The children raise money to support the work the Red Roof Orphanage in Moldova.

-YFC has established day care centres in Moldova to bring God’s love, emotional healing, care, and encouragement to the children caught up in a never-ending circle of poverty, as well as supporting families in need within the local villages.
+The red Roof day care centre in Moldova was established to bring God’s love, emotional healing, care, and encouragement to the children caught up in a never-ending circle of poverty, as well as supporting families in need within the local villages.